 During 2021-22 Collyer's collaborated with fellow FE Sussex colleges on the SDF 1 funded Green Skills project.
 As part of the £7.2M multi-stream project, sixth form colleges delivered a new carbon literacy course led by BHASVIC.
 Then in 2022-23 we similarly took part in the SDF 2 funded Digital Skills project - this time a £2.9M single stream project.
 Here, sixth form colleges led by Bexhill College are delivering a new 'digital competency for the workforce' course.

-During 2023-2024 our involvement with FE Sussex has strengthened further with a firm collaboration established between four Sussex sixth form colleges:
+During 2023-2025 our involvement with FE Sussex involved collaboration between four Sussex sixth form colleges (with whom we are also connected through the S7 Consortium):

 - Collyer's

 - BHASVIC

 - Varndean

 - Bexhill